- Ski.com Home

 Related: How To Ski Powder | A Ski.com Guide

-Many skiers think turning in crud will be difficult, so they rush the turn.
-Rather, round out your turns, making your skis turn into and out of the fall line.
+- Many skiers think turning in crud will be difficult, so they rush through the turn, which can lead to poor control and balance.
+Rather, round out your turns, making them smoother and more gradual.
+This means turning your skis into and out of the fall line (the natural downhill direction) in a controlled, rounded motion.
+This technique gives you more balance and stability.

-Often skiers will turn their upper body to release the ski edges.
-Instead, use your legs.
-This gives you more options and control.
-Use “feet and legs go in first” as a mantra, says Simpson.
+- Often skiers will instinctively turn their upper body to release the ski edges, which can cause you to lose control or balance.
+Instead, lead with your legs.
+This gives you more options for maneuvering the skis and maintaining control by keeping your balance centered.
+Use “feet and legs go in first” as a mental mantra, says Simpson.

 Tony Marci, an AASI Snowboard Team member and owner/head trainer at Snow Trainers in Copper Mountain, has some crud-specific insight for one-plankers.